-We follow the NFHS rules pertaining to balks.
+We follow the NFHS rules pertaining outcome of balks.
+They are an immediate dead ball.
 For the 9u and 10u age groups, there will be one warning per pitcher issued for a balk.
-There will be no warnings issued for 11u and older age groups.
+There will be no warnings issued for the 11u, 12u & 13u age groups.
 Additionally, pitchers are no longer allowed to step toward 3rd base without making a throw (the fake to 3rd base, throw to 1st base move is now a balk).